 With this series of products Bertjan Pot and Weltevree share a common vision about the essence ofgood design.
 Bertjan Pot acknowledges the ‘better, not more’ mentality that Weltevree sports.
 ‘We are both down to earth.
 Thoroughly thought out but low in means.
 Coming together, making a common ground, earthly values, ‘primal necessities’ which Weltevree stands for I translate to a collection with modern comfort.

 “The way a product feels is just as important as the way it looks.”

-Bert Jan elaborates on the design process: “At a certain moment it just hits you: this is it, I’m not going to get closer to the final product than this.
-That’s when I loaded the prototype into my car and drove to Weltevree.”
-And that’s how the 5 piece Patio set came to be.
-Available in Naked (untreated), Green and Yellow: a color palette which is applicable in both rural and urban environments, indoors and outdoors.
+Bertjan elaborates on the design process: "At some point it just gets to you: this is it, closer to the final product than this I'm not going to get.
+At that point I loaded the prototype into my car and drove to Weltevree."
+And that's how the 5-piece Patio set came to be.
+Available in Naked (untreated), Green and Yellow: a color palette that is applicable in both rural and urban environments, indoors and out.

 Would you like to know more about Bertjan Pot?
 Follow him on one of his social media accounts or have a look on his website: bertjanpot.nl